Meloxicam Sandoz 7.5; Meloxicam Sandoz 15

 medicines used to treat heart problems

-medicines used to treat diabetes
+medicines to treat diabetes

 cholestyramine, a medicine used to treat high cholesterol levels in the blood

-corticosteroids (medicines usually used to treat inflammatory conditions, such as skin
+corticosteroids (drugs usually used to treat inflammatory conditions, such as skin

 some sulfur antibiotics

-some medicines used to treat irregular heart beats (e.g. amiodarone and quinidine)
+some medicines used to treat irregular heartbeats (e.g. amiodarone and quinidine)

-some antihistamines, medicines used to prevent or relieve the symptoms of allergy,
+some antihistamines (medicines used to prevent or relieve the symptoms of allergy,

-Pemetrexed, a medicine used in the treatment of certain lung cancers.
+pemetrexed, a medicine used in the treatment of certain lung cancers

-Your doctor and pharmacist have more information on medicines to be careful with or
+Your doctor or pharmacist has more information on medicines to be careful with or

-HOW TO TAKE MELOXICAM SANDOZ
+Taking MELOXICAM SANDOZ

 Follow all directions given to you by your doctor or pharmacist carefully.
 They may

-They may differ from the information contained in this leaflet.
+differ from the information contained in this leaflet.

 How much to take

-For the treatment of osteoarthritis.
+For the treatment of osteoarthritis

-The usual dose of Meloxicam Sandoz is 7.5mg taken as a single dose each day.
+The usual dose of MELOXICAM SANDOZ is 7.5 mg, taken as a single dose each day.